ToshioCP/Gtk4-tutorial/src/sec2.src.md

 Try meson and check the required packages.
 Install all the prerequisites.
-Then, compile and install pango.
+Then, compile and install Pango.

     $ meson --prefix $HOME/local _build
     $ ninja -C _build
     $ ninja -C _build install

 It installs Pango-1.0.gir under `$HOME/local/share/gir-1.0`.
-If you installed pango without `--prefix` option, then it would be located at `/usr/local/share/gir-1.0`.
+If you installed Pango without `--prefix` option, then it would be located at `/usr/local/share/gir-1.0`.
 This directory (/usr/local/share) is used by applications.
 They find the directory by the environment variable `XDG_DATA_DIRS`.
 It is a text file which keep the list of 'share' directories like `/usr/share`, `usr/local/share` and so on.